Philadelphia NAACP president facing calls for resignation after sharing anti-Semitic meme

 (WARNING: Images in the video above may be offensive)

-The Anti-Defamation League has characterized the image as a hate symbol and say it mistakenly attributed a quote to Voltaire when it actually came from a neo-nazi.
+The Anti-Defamation League has characterized the image as a hate symbol and says it mistakenly attributed a quote to Voltaire when it actually came from a neo-nazi.

 The quote reads, "To learn who rules over you, simply find out who you are not allowed to criticize."